Please read the following information before leaving for your expedition.

 Team members will share bedrooms in a bunkhouse or apartment on the campus.
 The bunkhouse is a dorm-style building with bunk beds.
 Each room holds 2–4 participants.

-The apartment style housing consists of 2- or 4-bedroom apartments with a bathroom, kitchen, and common area.
-Participants will have twin beds within the apartment.
-All bedding is provided.
+The apartment-style housing consists of two—or four-bedroom apartments with a bathroom, kitchen, and common area.
+Participants will have twin beds in the apartments, and all bedding is provided.

 BATHROOMS

-The bunkhouse has male and female shower rooms—each with two showers and a toilet—as well as two individual bathrooms.
+The bunkhouse has male and female shower rooms—each with two showers and a toilet—and two individual bathrooms.

 ELECTRICITY

-You are welcome to bring your own electronic equipment (cell phones, digital cameras, laptops, etc.), you may be required to limit your use of laptops to recreational time only.
-You will be asked to use your phone for some apps such as iNaturalist, Nature’s Notebook, and eBird.
+You are welcome to bring your own electronic equipment (cell phones, digital cameras, laptops, etc.); you may be required to limit your use of laptops to recreational time only.
+You will be asked to use your phone for apps like iNaturalist, Nature’s Notebook, and eBird.

 PERSONAL COMMUNICATIONS